awsdocs/amazon-athena-user-guide/doc_source/troubleshooting-athena.md

 ### Partition projection ranges with the date format of dd\-MM\-yyyy\-HH\-mm\-ss or yyyy\-MM\-dd do not work<a name="troubleshooting-athena-partition-projection-ranges-with-the-date-format-of-dd-mm-yyyy-hh-mm-ss-or-yyyy-mm-dd-do-not-work"></a>

 To work correctly, the date format must be set to `yyyy-MM-dd HH:00:00`\.
-For more information, see the Stack Overflow post [Athena Partition Projection Not Working As Expected](https://stackoverflow.com/questions/63943920/athena-partition-projection-not-working-as-expected)\.
+For more information, see the Stack Overflow post [Athena partition projection not working as expected](https://stackoverflow.com/questions/63943920/athena-partition-projection-not-working-as-expected)\.

 ### PARTITION BY doesn't support the BIGINT type<a name="troubleshooting-athena-partition-by-doesnt-support-the-bigint-type"></a>